iodide-project/iodide/docs/jsmd.md

 ### Markdown (`%% md`)

-Markdown chunks allow you to enter (Markdown)[https://commonmark.org/help/] ((full spec)[https://spec.commonmark.org/]), which is immediately rendered in your report preview.
+Markdown chunks allow you to enter [Markdown](https://commonmark.org/help/) ([full spec](https://spec.commonmark.org/)), which is immediately rendered in your report preview.

 Markdown is a superset of HTML, which means that you can enter HTML directly within a Markdown chunk.
 This is particularly useful for creating DOM elements that you can target with your scripts later on, like in the following example,: